I've seen the sights and eaten the food... and now I can say I've experienced the healthcare.

 So we turned around and started biking back to my hostel.
 He rode in front of me and kept shooting panicked looks back at me.

 He also kept asking me if I was hungry.
 Despite my panic, I couldn't not find humor in this.
-Believe it or not buddy, food is not on the top of my mind.
+Believe it or not, food was not on the top of my mind.
 Still, despite the extreme urgency of the situation, he made us stop so he could buy me a sandwich.
 Oh, you're going blind?
 Here is a sandwich.

 At a red light he asked, "How long has it been like this?
 My father waited too long."